osism/documentation/source/operations/services/mariadb.rst

    Ensure that any services using MariaDB are stopped.

-Carry out the following steps on all nodes (one by one) and note the order of the nodes.
+Carry out the following steps on all controller nodes (one by one) and note the order of the nodes.

 1. Ensure that ``wsrep_local_state_comment`` is ``synced``